 Immortal but with scheduling issues ⏰

-Frieren has centuries of life but still hasn't learned to show up on time for an appointment.
-The elf spends decades dozing while her friends age and die, creating absurd situations.
-Seeing her reflect on the fleeting nature of life while forgetting to buy bread is a contrast that elicits more than a few smiles.
-In the end, immortality doesn't get you out of grocery shopping; it just gives you more time to put it off.
+Frieren is centuries old but still hasn't learned to show up on time for an appointment.
+The elf spends decades dozing while her friends age and die, leading to absurd situations.
+Watching her reflect on the fleeting nature of life while forgetting to buy bread is a contrast that elicits more than a few smiles.
+In the end, immortality doesn't free you from doing the grocery shopping; it just gives you more time to put it off.